 Third SEND Contribution means fifty percent (50%) of the Secondary Education Contribution Index Linked; and

-Waste Transfer Station Contribution means the Index Linked sum calculated in accordance with the details approved at Reserved Matters Approval and the table at Appendix 2 to this Deed (based on the size, type, tenure and total number of dwellings confirmed in the County Reserved Matters Mix Contribution Notice) and payable to the County Council in accordance with this schedule.
+Waste Transfer Station Contribution means the Index Linked sum calculated in accordance with the details approved at Reserved Matters Approval and the table at Appendix 2 to this Deed (based on the size, type, tenure and total number of Residential Units confirmed in the County Reserved Matters Mix Contribution Notice) and payable to the County Council in accordance with this Schedule.

+County Reserved Matters Mix Notice

-To serve on the County Council the County Reserved Matters Mix Notice within 5 Working Days of the date of Reserved Matters Approval (or each of them)Bus Service Contribution
+To serve on the County Council the County Reserved Matters Mix Notice within 5 Working Days of the date of Reserved Matters Approval (or each of them).

+Not to Commence the Development pursuant to each Reserved Matters Approval unless and until the County Reserved Matters Mix Notice in respect of that Reserved Matters Approval has been submitted in writing to the County Council.

+Bus Service Contribution

 To pay to the County Council the Bus Service Contribution in full in accordance with this paragraph ON CONDITION THAT it is used by the County Council towards the Bus Service.